Vyral/base-template/_posts/2018-06-22-what-does-a-seller-pay-for-closing-costs.md

 Real estate commissions are also important to be aware of if you use a Realtor. **Most likely, a seller will be asked to purchase a buyer a home warranty for the buyer as well.** There are different price ranges for these home warranties.
 Another thing we commonly see is asking the seller to purchase a one-year termite bond after closing.

 If you have any additional questions about closing costs or are interested in buying or selling a home any time in the near future, please feel free to reach out by phone or email.
-I look forward to speaking with you soon.<br>&nbsp;
+I look forward to speaking with you soon.<br>